moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ```

 ### Create a Container Repository

+> Note: It is important you create the ecr.tf correctly to begin with.
+Changing the anything afterwards will likely cause breaking changes on deployment, and you may need to remove the variables and secrets from your code repository.

 [Follow the instructions in the Cloud Platform user guidance to add a container repository](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html#adding-a-container-repository-to-your-namespace).